-In eight seasons as Texas Tech's head women's golf coach, JoJo Robertson has turned the Lady Raiders into one of the top programs in the country and a consistent NCAA Tournament participant.
+Now in her 12th season as Texas Tech's head women's golf coach, JoJo Robertson has turned the Red Raiders into one of the top programs in the country and a consistent NCAA Tournament participant.

-The Lady Raiders have reached a NCAA Regional seven times during Robertson’s tenure, two trips of which resulted in advancing to the NCAA Championships.
-During her career as a player at Oklahoma State, as an assistant coach at Purdue, and as Tech’s head coach, she has made it to the NCAA Tournament in all but one season.
+The Red Raiders have reached a NCAA Regional nine times during Robertson’s tenure with two additional trips to the NCAA Championships.
+During her career as a player at Oklahoma State, as an assistant coach at Purdue, and as Texas Tech’s head coach, she has made it to the NCAA Tournament in all but one season..

-Brower, one of the top golfers in Tech history, previously served on the golf staff during the 2011-12 campaign that saw the Red Raiders advance to their third of now seven NCAA Regional appearances under Robertson.
+It was her second stint as Tech’s volunteer assistant as she previously served on staff during the 2011-12 campaign that saw the Red Raiders advanced to their third of now nine NCAA Regional appearances under head coach JoJo Robertson.